 A trio of mercury glass candlesticks adds a note of light and glimmer to this little dark space that’s lacking a window.

-Then the space stayed like that for a while (you can see it HERE), but soon the things that bothered me started to really nag at me, as things like that typically do.
+Then the space stayed like that for a while, but soon the things that bothered me started to really nag at me, as things like that typically do.
 The three things that most bugged me were the pale yellow wall color, the tile floor and the light fixture that was way too small.

 So this past year we painted the walls my favorite neutral color, Tapestry Beige.
 We added crown moulding and a new crystal chandelier.
 I got a rug to cover the bland tile floor.